 |Inside a typical shopping center or restauant *||

 |Passenger cabin of jet aircraft *|

 |Pneumatic drill at 7m|

 |Jet aircraft at 250m|

 It is not unusual for people to be annoyed by noise or other vibrations

 and blame wind turbines, when some other source is the true cause.

 Much publicity is given to claimed noise problems from wind farms, while far less is given to noise from industrial sources such as mining, earth moving operations and low-flying aircraft and people can jump to unjustified conclusions when annoyed by an unfamiliar noise.

-I have only heard wind turbines from a distance as great as 2.5 or 3km in ideal conditions; when there was very little wind where I was listening, but sufficient wind where the turbines were on a ridge-top to power them.
-I found that if there was a car on a road within about 2km of me I could not hear the turbines because of the noise from the car.
+Turbines are audible from distances as great as 2 km only in ideal conditions; when there is very little wind where the listener is, but sufficient wind where the turbines are on a ridge-top to power them.
+If there is a car on a road within about 2 km you will not hear the turbines because of the noise from the car.